Alagris/EQDBot-drawfriends/README.md

 - version 1.3.1
 	- in previous version there was one value modified for debugging which made it impossible to run in visible mode.
 This debugging leftover was fixed.
 	- a message with default startLink value will show at the termination of program.
+- version 1.4
+	- added extra mechanism (swallowing exceptions) for dealing with unexpected HTML "bugs".
+Now the bot won't crash but just pretend nothing happened and try to collect as much info as possible instead.